kerrishotts/pgday/workshops/2017/campp/creating-2.md

     }
     ```

-    * Arguments to our method are in an array; we have to index it to get the results object that our public API created.
+    * Arguments to our function are in an array; we have to index it to get the results object that our public API created.
     * We directly call a callback to report success or failure to our plugin's consumer.
         * Progress is reported frequently, but it calls the success callback to report the progress.
 To work, we need to tell Cordova to keep the callback alive using `{keepCallback: true}`.
         * When the calculation is complete, we don't need to keep the callback alive, so just passing the result is sufficient.